crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

 - [ ] FIX ALL OUTSTANDING BUGS.
-	- [ ] use aerial-browser-sandbox for testing dom renderer
-  - [ ] take tests from prev versions of Tandem
+  - [ ] take tests from prev versions of Tandem for DOM renderer
+  - [ ] reduce latency for PC changes -> tandem
+    - [ ] compile to JS
+    - [ ] scan for other components that use changed expression

 - [ ] native elements pane